Skip to main content

 • Career and graduate school advising

-• Guaranteed university housing (provided housing deadlines are met)
+• Guaranteed university housing assignment/space (provided housing deadlines are met)

-• up to 4 years far students who enter as Freshman
+• up to 4 years for students who enter as first-year students

 • Faculty and peer mentoring